Pitches • Proposals • Manuscripts

 Submissions

-We welcome proposals and manuscripts across scholarly and creative genres—especially work that crosses boundaries and expands what counts as knowledge, culture, and craft.
+We welcome proposals and manuscripts across scholarly and creative genres, especially work that crosses boundaries and expands what counts as knowledge, culture, and craft.

 At a glance

-A straightforward path from pitch to publication.
+A clear path from first contact to publication discussion.

 What we accept